mattdoiron/idfplus/README.rst

 .. _written these ideas in a "manifesto": https://mindfulmodeller.ca/manifesto-good-energy-modelling-tools/

 See the Releases_ section for installers.
 I'm currently working on deb and msi files for Ubuntu and Windows respectively.
-You can run the editor in its uncompiled form on any machine that has Python v3.7.x and the appropriate dependencies.
+You should be able run the editor in its unpackaged form on any machine that has Python v3.11 and the appropriate dependencies.
 See the Doc folder for more info.

 .. image:: resources/idfplusscreenshot.png
    :width: 300